obsidian-toaster/project/project-guide.md

 ## PRD & User stories

-The product document contains a list of user stories which are non categorized but prioritized in a certain way as some user stories are mandatory (= must, will) while others are optional (= should, could).
+The product document contains a list of user stories which are not categorized but prioritized in a certain way as some user stories are mandatory (= must, will) while others are optional (= should, could).
 Moreover, they are not associated to a specific roadmap release as the process to quantity the workload to develop the user story, to investigate its feasibility & acknowledge it hasn't been yet done.

 To deal with this process, the following workflow has been designed using the Trello Board "Obsidian - Product"

-**New -> Review -> Accepted OR Refused -> Working-Group Board (optional) -> Release
+**New -> Review -> Accepted OR Refused -> Working-Group Board (optional) -> Release**

 **New**